Cincinnati Patrolman Martin Gorman | Cincinnati Police Department

 October 14, 1884

-Patrolmen Pat Cunningham of Hammond Street Station (2nd District) and Gorman, Manlon, and Carpenter of the Third Street Station (4th District), were assigned to the 20th Ward (Precinct B) polls in “Little Bucktown” on Sixth Street, two doors east of Freeman Avenue.
+Patrolmen Pat Cunningham of Hammond Street Station (Second District) and Gorman, Manlon, and Carpenter of the Third Street Station (Fourth District) were assigned to the 20th Ward (Precinct B) polls in “Little Bucktown” on Sixth Street, two doors east of Freeman Avenue.

 The officers had been taunted all day by armed and variously intoxicated U. S. deputy marshals.
 The taunts at times included a threat by Deputy Marshal George Comely who, in the morning, had Patrolman Gorman up against a wall while holding a handgun leveled at his abdomen.
 Patrolman James Sears arrived in time to break the incident up, but Deputy Marshal John Offord told Sears that before the day was done someone would “fix” Patrolman Gorman.

 Later in the day, Cincinnati Patrolman Michael Donnelly arrested a man on a warrant for voting twice in a previous election.
 Several deputy marshals took the prisoner by force from Patrolman Donnelly, threatening him with clubs and revolvers.
-Between sessions of taunting, the deputy marshals would hang out at the dive at 700 W. 6th Street.
+Between sessions of taunting, the deputy marshals would hang out at a dive at 700 West Sixth Street.

 About 10 p.m., while the poll workers counted votes, Patrolman Gorman went out of the tent to calm a disturbance between Deputy Marshal Fred Guy and James Russell.
 Patrolman Gorman ordered them to quiet down and Deputy Marshal Guy grabbed Russell.
 As Patrolman Gorman interceded, Patrolmen Manlon and Carpenter responded from the southeast corner as did Patrolman Cunningham from the southwest corner.
 Suddenly, a swarm of deputy marshals ran up from the east and fired a volley of shots.
 Deputy Marshal Offord ran up screaming, “look out N——s!” and shot between two of the deputy marshals into Patrolman Gorman’s back, just above the pelvis.
 Patrolman Gorman tried to take his prisoner to the center of the street, but the group overwhelmed him and beat him with his baton.
 The prisoner escaped.